FortneyMFG/AgOpenGPS-Nexus/docs/ADR/ADR-032-presets-and-layout-linking.md

 ## Amendment — 2025 architecture refresh (NX-190)

 - TaskService orchestration will be reused by future Work Order flows (NX-170).
 This ADR documents the dependency but leaves work order scope out-of-bounds for this pass.
+- Work Order intents authored through the TaskService inherit preset/layout bindings.
+When managers create a work order that references a job template, the PresetsService resolves the matching preset bundle, records its layout version hash, and exposes the dependency list to TaskService so crew assignments can validate implements before dispatch.
+Checklist progress coming back from mobile companions updates the same preset application record, keeping provenance aligned between preparation tasks and field execution.

 ## Degraded operation & messaging
 - **Missing dependencies:** When required dependencies (e.g., Sections or Mapping plugins) are absent or unhealthy, the Preset Switcher exposes a disabled state with inline reasons sourced from the dependency matrix (ADR-031).
 Operators can still review presets/layouts, but task orchestration is paused until dependencies recover.
 Background retries are surfaced as toast notifications rather than silent failures.